 Chop the fresh apples and roast them on high heat with cinnamon, nutmeg, cardamom, sugar, and butter.
 Roasting the fruit brings out the natural sweetness of the apples and creates a delicious sugary syrup that coats the apples.

-How to Assemble the Apple Hand Pies
+How to Bake the Apple Hand Pies

-Divide each half of the dough into 6 equal pieces weighing about 80 grams each, then roll each piece into a circle slightly larger than 6 inches.
-Use a pastry cutter to cut the dough into a precise 6-inch circle.
+Step 3: Roll each piece into a circle slightly larger than 6 inches.
+Use a pastry cutter to cut the dough into a 6-inch circle.

 If you don't have a large pastry cutter you can eyeball it and use a pastry wheel or sharp knife to cut the circle down to 6-inches.

-Place about 1/4 cup of the apple filling in the middle of each of the dough circles.
-Brush the top edge of the dough circle with egg wash and fold the dough over pressing the edges together.
+Step 5: Brush the top edge of the dough circle with egg wash and fold the dough over pressing the edges together.
 Use the tines of a fork to seal the edges.

-Chill the pies for at least 30 minutes and up to 2 hours.
+Step 6: Chill the pies for at least 30 minutes and up to 2 hours.

 These hand pies are perfect while still warm but are still delicious if eaten a day or two later.
 Eat them plain or with your favorite ice cream.
-I hope you enjoy them.

 Which Apples Are Great for Baking